incepter/react-async-states/packages/docs/docs/api/provider.md

     }
   },
 }
-const initialAsyncState = Object.values(demoAsyncStates); // or pass this to provider
+const initialAsyncStates = Object.values(demoAsyncStates); // or pass this to provider
 ```